Skip to main content

 print("This code has incorrect indentation")

-5) Incorrect Use of Operators:
+5. Incorrect Use of Operators

-int result = 10 / 0; // Division of zero is not allowed
+int result = 10 / 0; // Division by zero

 message = "Hello, World!'

-7) Mixing Data Types Improperly:
+7. Mixing Data Types Incorrectly

-char total = “9” + 3; // Mixing a String and a number
+char total = "9" + 3; // Mixing a string literal and an integer

 int switch = 10; // "switch" is a reserved keyword

-9) Case Sensitivity Issues:
+9. Case Sensitivity Errors

 greeting = "Hello, world"